 “Firms need to ask: does the contractor have the resources, financially and in terms of people?” says Rees.
-“Do they have an anti-bribery and corruption program, and the processes to manage human rights issues, particularly in developing countries?
-Here they may be dealing with indigenous populations or land acquisition, or policies to prevent the use of underage labor.”
+“Do they have an anti-bribery and corruption programme, and the processes to manage human rights issues, particularly in developing countries?
+Here they may be dealing with indigenous populations or land acquisition, or policies to prevent the use of underage labour.”

 Contracts judged high risk will require meticulous probing.
 This includes finding out who owns the supplier, checking media coverage, and ensuring that the business, or its owners are not subject to sanctions or registered on international watchlists.

-Procurement professionals need to know what compliance programs suppliers have as part of the due diligence process.
+Procurement professionals need to know what compliance programmes suppliers have as part of the due diligence process.
 These then need to be tested.